Global Justice Program

 The Savage Endowment for International Relations and Peace (“Endowment”) was established to bring to the University of Oregon campus outstanding national and international experts (“visitors”) whose service on campus will enhance the educational offerings of the university in the fields of humanities and social sciences, focusing primarily on the international relations, peace, and the United Nations.
 This endowment is the funding source for UO’s Global Justice Program (GJP), which administers the following GJP Grant.Watercolor World Map

-With funding from the Savage Endowment for International Relations and Peace, the Global Justice Program offer regular calls for proposals, and special conferences on research, education, and action in response to global crises.
+With funding from the Savage Endowment for International Relations and Peace, the Global Justice Program offer regular calls for proposals as well as special initiatives in response to global circumstances.

 Regular Program